Provably Protecting Fine-Tuned LLMs from Training Data Extraction while Preserving Utility: SCP-

-Importantly, achieving these improvements does not incur substantial computational overhead: All three forward passes are independent and can be executed in parallel on a single GPU.
-The additional aggregation operations are lightweight relative to the forward passes, and based on prior empirical evaluations of CP-style algorithms, the resulting wall-clock overhead is expected to be modest in practice~\cite{abad2025copyrightprotected}.
+Importantly, achieving these improvements does not incur substantial computational overhead: Training cost scales approximately linearly with the amount of training data, which is partitioned across the two constituent models.
+During inference, the three forward passes are independent and can therefore be executed in parallel on a single GPU.
+Moreover, the aggregation operations are lightweight relative to the forward passes themselves, and based on prior empirical evaluations of CP-style algorithms, the resulting wall-clock overhead is expected to be modest in practice~\cite{abad2025copyrightprotected}.